project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 In this tutorial we are going to explore what happens if we connect a two state system to the "outside world".
 Or, put another way, what happens when we perturb a two state system?

+A reminder that frequency ad energy have the same unnits here

 ```python
 %matplotlib inline
 import matplotlib.pyplot as plt